Erowid

 Brazil #

-Psilocybin and psilocin are controlled substance in Brazil.
-We received a report from a Brazilian public lawyer that psilocybin-containing mushrooms cannot be considered vessels of psilocybin and psilocin under Brazilian law and are not illegal.
-This is because the Brazilian constitution does not allow punishment for any act that is not specifically forbidden.
+Although psilocybin and psilocin are controlled substance in Brazil, mushrooms are not listed, and we have some indication that they may not be considered illegal.
+We received a report from a Brazilian public lawyer that psilocybin-containing mushrooms cannot be considered vessels of psilocybin and psilocin under Brazilian law, and are therefore not illegal.
+The Brazilian constitution does not allow punishment for any act that is not specifically forbidden.
 In addition, there is a legal precedent for the religious use of ayahuasca tea in Brazil.
-The sacramental use of psilocybin mushrooms is considered to fall under the same protection. (thanks Roldan, P)
+The sacramental use of psilocybin mushrooms is considered to fall under the same protection. (thanks Roldan, P, FB)

 Canada #